Ji-Hwan Bae Player Props: Pirates vs. Cardinals

 Ji-Hwan Bae At The Plate

-- Bae has two doubles, two home runs and three walks while batting .229.
+- Bae is hitting .231 with two doubles, two home runs and three walks.

-- In five of 10 games this year (50.0%), Bae has reached via hit, and that includes multiple hits twice.
+- In six of 11 games this year (54.5%), Bae has reached safely via hit, and that includes multiple hits twice.

-- In 10 games played this season, he has hit a homer in two of them.
+- He has hit a home run in two of 11 games played this season, and in 4.8% of his plate appearances.

-- In three games this season (30.0%), Bae has picked up an RBI, including two games with multiple runs batted in.
+- Bae has driven in a run in three games this year (27.3%), including two games with multiple runs batted in.

-- In four games this season (40.0%), he has scored, including multiple runs twice.
+- In five games this season (45.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.